High Level Commentary

 Breaking Things:

-The Federal Reserve was too slow in recognizing inflation, and is now playing catch up by ratcheting up interest rates much more quickly than past cycles.
-The Fed currently sees the need to take strong medicine now, to avoid a lot more later and for much longer.
-The costs of doing too little on inflation outweigh the cost of doing too much.
-Because interest rates are being raised at an unprecedented rapid rate, no one knows for sure how much the economy will slow.
-Although some market pundits talk of a soft landing or a mild recession, a longer and deeper recession is certainly possible.
-Consequently, the market fears the fed is breaking the economy.
+The Federal Reserve was too slow in recognizing inflation, and had to play catch up by ratcheting up interest rates much more quickly than past cycles.
+The Fed communicated the need to take strong medicine to avoid a lot more pain later and for much longer.
+The cost of doing too little on inflation outweighed the cost of doing too much.
+As a result, interest rates were raised at an unprecedented rapid rate, and there was fear that the Fed would break the economy and cause a “hard landing” recession.
+So far, the economy has proven to be remarkably resilient while inflation has declined.
+The current narrative is for a soft landing where inflation subsides without the pain of a deeper recession.
+Although the fear that the fed would break the economy has not yet materialized, it is difficult to know the longer-term impact from the higher interest rates, and either a recession or 1970s era stagflation is still possible.

 Inverted Yield Curve

 The bond market has been in an inverted yield curve position since July 2022 as short-term Treasury interest rates moved above the longer-maturity U.S. 10-year Treasury Note interest rate.
 This inversion of the maturity timeline resulted from the Federal Reserve pushing up short-term interest rates to control inflation while the broader bond market, fearing a recession, pulled down long-term interest rates.
 (The yield curve typically has an upward slope with lower short-term rates than higher long rates as investors require a higher rate to compensate for the longer maturity commitment and unanticipated inflation.)
 This inverted yield curve has remained inverted, and an inverted yield curve preceded the last seven recessions.
-As a result, there is heightened concern about a looming recession.
+At this time, the economy has remained strong and there are no signs of an imminent recession.

 GDP:

-The crypto exchange FTX (previously one of the biggest crypto exchanges in the world) declared bankruptcy on November 11.
+The crypto exchange FTX (previously one of the biggest crypto exchanges in the world) declared bankruptcy in late 2022.
 After revelations of risky, unethical business practices, there was a surge of customer withdrawals.
 Meanwhile, FTX had loaned out customer funds and then didn’t have sufficient funds to cover the customer withdrawals.
-Unfortunately, investors using the FTX exchange will face a challenging legal battle in getting their crypto deposits back because the bankruptcy process will likely treat their deposits as uncollateralized unsecured claims.
+Unfortunately, investors using the FTX exchange are facing a challenging legal battle in getting their crypto deposits back because the bankruptcy process typically treats their deposits as uncollateralized unsecured claims.
 FTX had been trading far above any fundamental value, so the precipitous decline was no surprise.
-Bitcoin, the largest blockchain-based digital asset traded on crypto exchanges, dropped from an all-time high of $68,991 a year ago to under $17,000 after the bankruptcy announcement.
+Sam Bankman-Fried, former FTX CEO, has been convicted of fraud on all charges.
+Bitcoin, the largest blockchain-based digital asset traded on crypto exchanges, dropped from an all-time high of $68,991 in late 2021 to under $17,000 after the bankruptcy announcement, but it has since recovered somewhat.
+Matt Damon, Steph Curry, Gisele Bündchen and others previously pitched cryptocurrency exchanges, and this bankruptcy debacle shows the importance of financial advice from experienced professionals rather than celebrities.
+It is also ironic that the NBA’s Miami Heat have changed the name of their home arena from the FTX Arena to the Kaseya Center.

-The FTX bankruptcy does not appear to pose systemic risk to the traditional financial system, a so-called “Lehman” moment that helped precipitate the 2008 Great Financial Crisis.
-This experience clearly highlights the value of established exchanges like the New York Stock Exchange and the regulatory infrastructure protecting
+The FTX bankruptcy has not posed systemic risk to the traditional financial system, a so-called “Lehman” moment that helped precipitate the 2008 Great Financial Crisis.
+This experience clearly highlights the value of established exchanges like the New York Stock Exchange and the regulatory infrastructure protecting investors.

 Short-Term Positive:

-U.S. corporate balance sheets are strong with U.S. corporate debt to after-tax profits as low today as it was in the 1960s.
+U.S. corporate balance sheets are strong with U.S. corporate debt to after-tax profits low compared to historic levels.
+Interest coverage on debt is at the highest levels since the 1990s.

 Geopolitical risks.
 Although wars are tragic, history shows that the market generally has positive performance a year after hostilities begin.

 Retail sales.
-Retail sales advanced 0.4% in April, and are up over 2.6% year-over-year based on a strong labor market.
+Retail sales gained a solid 0.7% in March, and are up over 4.0% year-over-year based on a strong labor market.

 The $430 billion Inflation Reduction Act-IRA (down from the original $3.5 trillion and then revised down to $2.2 trillion Build Back Better plan) passed in August along party lines.
 The legislation covers climate change, health-care spending and tax increases over the next 10 years.
 The legislation was described as reducing the budget deficit by $300 billion, but analysis by the Congressional Budget Office shows the package is expected to reduce the budget deficit by $102 billion.